COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 Firm Version

-| Sleeper Weight | Stomach Sleepers | Side Sleepers | Back Sleepers |
+| Sleeper Weight | Stomach Sleeper | Side Sleeper | Back Sleeper |

 |---|---|---|---|

-| Under 150 lbs. | Yes | Maybe | Yes |
+| Under 150 lbs. | Yes | No | Yes |

-Based on all of my tests to date, an analysis of the materials, and my subjective experiences, I’m confident most sleepers will find support on the Bear Elite Hybrid is outstanding.
+Based on all of my tests to date, an analysis of the materials, and my subjective experiences, I’m confident that most sleepers will find support on the Bear Elite Hybrid is outstanding.

 Design